Labor – An Overview

 As part of its regulation, the EPA has issued a Worker Protection Standard (“WPS”) and a Certification of Pesticide Applicators Standard (“CAS”) to protect the safety of workers potentially exposed to pesticides and reduce the number of pesticide injuries and poisonings.
 The WPS has a broad application and covers most agricultural employers, including owners or managers of operations that produce agricultural plants, operators who hire workers for agricultural plant operations, businesses that apply pesticides for agricultural plant operations, and crop advisor businesses.
 The WPS requires employers to reduce workers’ exposure to pesticides through work restrictions during application, exclusion from treated areas, pesticide use consistent with the label, and directions and information for supervisors and workers.
 Retaliation against workers who attempt to comply with the safety requirements is also prohibited.

-The CAS requires that workers must be certified before they may apply or supervise the application of restricted use pesticides.
+The CAS requires that workers be certified before they may apply or supervise the application of restricted use pesticides.
 The EPA identifies restricted use pesticides.
 State agencies carry out the certification programs, but the programs must meet EPA approval.

 The WPS covers all pesticide use unless a specific exception or exemption exists.
 These include exceptions for certain government pest control, application on livestock or in livestock areas, application on noncommercial plants, and exemptions for farm owners and their families of some entry restrictions, certain notice and information requirements, and emergency assistance provisions.